tdwg/rs.tdwg.org/process/process-vocabulary.md

 If a term is being revised, its metadata are changed according to the information in the hand-generated CSV file and the last-modified date for that term is updated.
 If the term is new, its record is created and the last-modified date is set to be the same as the created date.

-## 2.4 Asignment of term versions to a new term list version
+## 2.4 Assignment of term versions to a new term list version

 A term list is a group of related terms that share the same namespace part of their IRI.
 As with all TDWG resources, term lists also have versions.
 When a term is changed or added, the new term version is added to a new version of the term list (replacing any older version if necessary).
 If a term is new, it is also added to the existing term list.